ALLSTATE SERVICE GROUP

 - Prefabricated countertops are incredibly easy to install on your own.

 Cons of Laminate Countertops

 - Custom styles aren’t do-it-yourself friendly and require the services of a custom fabricator.

 - Laminate countertops are light, without the weight of other materials.

 - Laminate is considered an inexpensive and budget material.

-Allstate Service Group has the principles of commitment, transparency, and morality, to provide our clients with high-quality installation services at competitive market prices.
+Our Las Vegas contractors at Allstate Service Group have the principles of commitment, transparency, and morality, to provide our clients with high-quality installation services at competitive market prices.
 We never skimp on any of our services because we want to build long-term relationships with our customers, not just make a quick buck.
 Years of expertise have allowed us to complete large-scale countertop installations without sacrificing quality or meeting any deadlines.

 As Allstate Service Group grows its company year after year, it adds to its line of services to keep up with changing market needs.
 We will deliver the best goods and services, but we will also give direction and aid with any granite countertop installation job, no matter how big or little.